UPDATE: Legal Research in Mali

 After the elections of 2013, the new President announced that the fight against corruption would be a priority of the government.
-This shows that the problem of corruption was recognized as a serious problem for Malian society and expressed the importance that the government attached to it.
-It is a sensitive problem and there is insufficient information available to give an overview of the current state of corruption, even though in many articles, news items and also the announcement of the President in 2013 strongly suggest that it is a serious problem.
+This shows that the problem of corruption has been recognized as a serious problem for Malian society and demonstrated the importance that the government has attached to it.
+It is a sensitive problem and there is insufficient information available to give an overview of the current state of corruption, even though in many articles and news items, as well as the announcement of the President in 2013 strongly suggest that it is a serious problem.
 In the absence of hard data that can demonstrate the state and impact of corruption, it is relevant to consider indices that measure the perception of corruption.

 Transparency International – Corruption Perception Index

 The Mo Ibrahim Global Integrity Index reviews 6 groups of indicators on rule of law, accountability, civil service integrity, elections, public management and access to information & openness to produce the score for a country.
 The scores are made on a scale from 0-100; scores of 0-20 are rated as very weak and scores between 81 and 100 are rated as very strong on accountability and transparency.
 Mali showed stable results with little overall fluctuation during the last 4 years, scoring between 41 and 60, which is labeled by the Mo Ibrahim Global Integrity Index as somewhat weak.